Student Handbook for Master of Science Degree in Biomedical Engineering

 2. Prerequisite Coursework for Students Enrolling without an Engineering Degree

-Students who have a non-engineering undergraduate degree in the sciences (biology, chemistry, computer science, mathematics, physics, etc.) may be admitted into the joint MU-MCW MS degree program in BME on a conditional status contingent on successful completion (grade of B or better) of a sequence of leveling courses.
+Students who have a non-engineering undergraduate degree in the sciences (biology, chemistry, computer science, mathematics, physics, etc.) may be admitted into the Joint MU-MCW MS degree program in BME on a conditional status contingent on successful completion (grade of B or better) of a sequence of leveling courses.
 These courses are intended to allow the student to successfully complete their MS research and to prepare them for technical challenges they will encounter during their careers.

 The following is a list of pre-requisite leveling courses: